brettinternet/homeops/README.md

 ### Directories

 This Git repository contains the following directories under [Kubernetes](./kubernetes/).
+Check out [cluster-template](https://github.com/onedr0p/flux-cluster-template) for more details on how this FluxCD setup works.

 ```sh
 📁 kubernetes